 Students researching master’s in communication programs will find three different degree types available: MA, MS, and MPS.
 With no clear difference between a master of arts and a master of science, students are better off thinking of these two degrees as one type, and master of professional studies as another.
 MPS programs are typically focused on applied communication, which results in coursework that has a greater emphasis on professional skill development as opposed to communication theory and research methods.
 While these programs may still teach underlying theories and research methodologies, it is to illustrate how these principles are used in professional settings.
 Common focus areas for MPS programs include public relations, branding, integrated marketing communications, and strategic communication.

 On the other hand, MA and MS programs can be theoretical, applied, or a hybrid of both, depending on their particular focus.
 This means they may cover areas that an MPS program would not.
-For example, a master of arts or master of science could focus on interpersonal, family, or group communication, which are topics typically not found in a master of professional studies program.
+For example, a master of arts or master of science could focus on communication studies or interpersonal communication, which are topics typically not found in a master of professional studies program.